slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Winning isn’t everything, but wanting to win is."
 -- Vince Lombardi*

 It’s not just about winning.
 The way you win sets you up for the next round.
 Winning is not the end of the road; it’s just a stop along the way.

+Hints:

+- Giving yourself permission to lose, automatically guarantees a loss.
+- I’m losing and I lost are too different things.

 > *"Win through your actions, never through argument."
-’Make your accomplishments seem effortless."
+"Make your accomplishments seem effortless."
--- Robert Greene (laws of power)*
+-- Robert Greene*

 > *"You only find out who is swimming naked when the tide goes out."
 -- Warren Buffett*